AMSKarmajeet/GSoC-C3G-Proposal/Proposal.md

 In high-school, I participated in the USA Biology Olympiad, a competition that involves over 10,000 students across the country.
 After multiple rounds involving difficult theoretical questions and practical examinations, I placed first in the nation.
 I then advanced to the international competition in Bali with 240 students from 60 countries, and earned another gold medal.
 I also placed first internationally in the smaller University of Toronto Biology Exam.
 Additionally, I worked in a molecular genetics lab at the NIH one summer, where I studied the genetic basis to the development of the vertebrate vascular system, which involved performing DNA sequence analysis.

 In computer science, most of my experience is academic.
 However, I performed an independent research study in biostatistics last semester, where I analyzed causes of depression, and its effects on performance in American adults.
 This involved using R to analyze a massive CDC dataset of health evaluations.
-I used a unique analytic approach, using a structural equation model to set up relationships between different variables, and determine their correlations.
+I used a unique analytic approach, creating a structural equation model to set up relationships between different variables, and determine their correlations.

-I believe I could be a great asset to this project, and hope to have the chance to contribute to it as I will not only gain experience in a subject I'm passionate about, but will also provide software that will really help the genetics community.
+I believe I could be a great asset to this project, and hope to have the chance to contribute to it, as I will not only gain experience in a subject I'm passionate about, but will also provide software that can truly help the genetics community.

 ### Contact Information